Up to 60% off sofas & mattresses — limited‑time deals.

 Choose features that fit your lifestyle

-If you host, prioritize a straight 84-inch profile with slimmer arms for maximum usable seating.
-If you lounge, a deeper seat or a chaise can work—but only if your room still has clean traffic paths.
-For pets and kids, choose tightly woven fabrics and removable, washable covers when possible; for warm climates, breathable upholstery can feel noticeably less sticky.
+If you host often, a straight 84-inch profile with slimmer arms usually gives you more usable seating.
+If you lounge, a deeper seat can work—but only if the room keeps a clean traffic path.
+For kids and pets, tightly woven upholstery and removable, washable covers are usually easier to live with.

 Best rug size for an 84-inch sofa